MichaelHaussmann/spil/docs/faq.md

 *(Example: if the sid is stored in a database, it gets complicated to rename an asset category)*.
 But we still believe the advantage is worth the price.

+It actually can have a beneficial effect on naming and data understanding.
+It is "Wyniwyg": What you name is what you get.

 Please see also the blue sky tech blog on the subject:
 [medium.com/blue-sky-tech-blog/a-rose-by-any-other-name-4b569309b575](https://medium.com/blue-sky-tech-blog/a-rose-by-any-other-name-4b569309b575)